 In a nutshell, the faster your TV can redraw the image, the more fluid the picture.
 This is especially important for action movies and sports.

 1080p TVs are limited to a refresh rate of 60Hz, while it’s common for 4K TVs to have a refresh rate of 120Hz, or higher.

 Surprisingly, 1080p content is still the industry standard.

-Although you can stream 4K quality content from Netflix, YouTube TV, Amazon Prime Video, and several other popular streaming services, the majority of TV stations still broadcast in 1080p.
+Although you can stream 4K quality content from Netflix, YouTube TV, Amazon Prime Video, and other popular streaming services, most TV stations still broadcast in 1080p.

 It’s worth noting that streaming in 4K might not be possible unless you have a fast Internet connection.
-That’s because streaming 4K content requires at least 20Mbps, which is not possible in many rural areas.
+That’s because streaming 4K content requires at least 20Mbps, which is impossible in many rural areas.

 Things aren’t much better, even if you own your own media.

-Some TV’s have AI upscaling to help correct that, but that’s usually found on higher-end 4K devices only.
+Some TVs have upscaling to help correct that, but that’s usually found only on higher-end 4K devices.

 1080p vs. 4K: Which Is Better For You?